High Tea Delights Pandemic Policy

 This policy applies at any time that a NSW public health order due to COVID-19 or any other pandemic, has a direct impact upon bookings by Customers of High Tea Delights.

-– Due to the costs involved, we are unable to offer our services for less than 15 guests, or as per the minimum number of guests per package.
+– Due to the costs involved, if current restrictions do not allow 15 guests or more, we will be unable to offer our services or as per the minimum number of guests per package.

 – For logistic reasons, we are unable to offer our services at public open spaces such as parks, or anywhere that shelter, electricity, running water and basic kitchen facilities are not present.

-– If an event cannot take place due to restrictions imposed by public health orders or other similar government directives, (total lockdown or when gatherings of 15 or more guests is not allowed), the Customer will be entitled to request that the event is moved to a different date without charge.
+– When an event cannot take place due to restrictions in NSW, (total lockdown or when gatherings of 15 or more guests is not allowed), the Customer will be entitled to request that the event is moved to a different date without charge.
 High Tea Delights will liaise with the Customer to help secure an alternative date, but it does not warrant that any dates specifically requested by the Customer will be available.

-– In the event of moderate government restrictions (gatherings of 15 or more guests allowed), the Customer can either proceed with a reduced number of guests or postpone their event to a later date without penalty, provided that the Customer gives High Tea Delights sufficient written notice (at least 7 days prior to the event date).
-If less than 7 days notice prior to the event date is given, a 20% fee of the invoice total will apply to compensate for expenses already incurred by third party suppliers, labour costs, staffing costs, etc (such as time to prepare your order, expenses on ingredients for your food etc..).
+– When public health orders are in effect and gatherings of 15 guests or more are allowed, the Customer can either proceed with 15 (or more) guests up to the allowed limit, or postpone the event to a later date without penalty, provided that the Customer gives High Tea Delights sufficient written notice (at least 7 days prior to the event date).
+If less than 7 days notice prior to the event date is given, a 20% fee of the invoice total will apply to compensate for expenses already incurred to us by third party suppliers, labour costs, staffing costs, etc.

 – In any of the circumstances above, if the Customer elects to cancel rather than to postpone an event, the holding deposit will be forfeited and our standard cancellation policy will apply.

-– In the event of cancellation due to personal reasons, anxiety over Covid-19, unhappy to proceed with reduced guests, unhappy to postpone an event etc… the holding deposit will be forfeited and our standard cancellation policy will apply.
+– When a cancellation is due to personal reasons not directly related to a current public health order, the holding deposit will be forfeited and our standard cancellation policy will apply.

 The law on Public Health Orders in NSW